ucsb-cs16/ucsb-cs16.github.io/_topics/git_basic_workflow.md

     Untracked files:
       (use "git add <file>..." to include in what will be committed)

-            MyFirstApp.java
+            my_program.cpp

     nothing added to commit but untracked files present (use "git add" to track) -bash-4.2$

-The message here shows that we've made a change to MyFirstApp.java that hasn't been committed.
+The message here shows that we've made a change to `my_program.cpp` that hasn't been committed.

 To tell git that we want this file to be part of our commit, we use the command "git add", which is the next step.